 - 1. Development of a budget calendar with City Council approval - 2.
 Initial community input, including a statistically valid community survey - a.
 Community input may also include other forms such as neighborhood meetings, focus groups, on-line feedback, etc. - 3.
-Review of the Long Range Financial Strategy and the Price of Government for resource context - 4.
-Budget planning retreats administrative and / or council retreats to set the policy guidance for the upcoming budget - 5.
-Council provides input to Mayor regarding overall policy approaches, allocation of resources, areas of emphasis for use in developing the preliminary budget. - 6.
-Appointment of Results Teams both staff and community teams - a.
-Results Teams develop preferred strategies to address priority areas - b.
-Capital Investment Strategy and Technology Strategy work product is also reviewed and updated at this time - 7.
-Communication of parameters and instructions to staff for preparation of the budget and capital investment program - 8.
+Budget planning retreats administrative and/or City Council retreats to set the policy guidance for the upcoming budget - City Council provides input to Mayor regarding overall policy approaches, allocation of resources, areas of emphasis for use in developing the preliminary budget - 5.
+Appointment of Results Teams both staff and community civics teams - a.
+Results Teams develop preferred strategies to address priority areas - Capital Investment Strategy and Business Technology Strategy work products are also reviewed and updated at this time - Communication of parameters and instructions to staff for preparation of the budget and capital investment program - 7.
 Development of budget offers - a.
 Preliminary review of offers - b.
-Final review and stratification of offers the Mayor and Directors Team. - 9.
+Final review and stratification of offers by the Mayor and Directors Team - 8.
 Mayor and Director's Team review budget programs - a.
-Includes discussions with each team - 10.
-Mayor and Directors finalize Preliminary Budget - 11.
+Includes discussions with each team - 9.
+Mayor and Directors finalize Preliminary Budget - 10.
 Preliminary Budget presented to City Council - a.
 Public hearing on Preliminary Budget (RCW 84.55.120) - b.
-Council workshops to review and comment on Preliminary Budget - 12.
-Council accepts Mayors recommendations and commences work on the final biennial budget11 - a.
-Public hearing on final biennial budget - 13.
-Council adopts Biennial Budget - 14.
+City Council workshops to review and recommend changes to the Preliminary Budget - City Council's questions and suggestions are captured in a working matrix for documentation purposes - 11.
+City Council commences work on the final biennial budget9 - a.
+Public hearing on final biennial budget - 12.
+City Council adopts Biennial Budget - All Community and City Council comments regarding the Preliminary Budget are documented in the Budget Adoption packet. - 13.
 Administration implements the Biennial Budget